pablolafontaine/personal-website/pages/posts/wsl-arch.md

 And, finally, we can set that user as the default user.

 1. Enter `exit`.
-2. We have to `cd <path>` where <path> is where your `Arch.exe` located.
+2. We have to `cd <path>` where <path> is where your `Arch.exe` is located.
 For example, mine is in `C:\Arch` and thus I type `cd C:\Arch`
 3. Enter `Arch.exe config --default-user <username>`

 ## Conclusion

 Congratulations!
-You now have a fully working and setup Arch Linux install integrated with Windows.
+You now have a fully working and set up Arch Linux install integrated with Windows.
 To open it, just simply type: `wsl` in your PowerShell.
 If Arch is not your only distro, you may need to set it as default for `wsl` to work.
 This can be done with `wsl --setdefault arch`.

 Enjoy! 😊